-Subsequent to March 31, 2018, all conditions to the settlement were met and the cases have now been closed.
+All conditions to the settlement have been met and the cases are now closed.

 The Arci Suit

 On July 30, 2015, the Company announced that former partners of ARCI have filed a suit against TRA Mining (Malaysia) Sdn.
 Bhd. ("TRA"), SMSB (the Plaintiff in the 5% JV Suit), Monument and two of its subsidiaries in the Shah Alam High Court, Malaysia alleges, among other things, that ARCI continued to hold title to MC 1/113, one of the mining leases that Monument acquired from SMSB (the holder of the sublease of MC 1/113) in June 2007 and the ownership of such lease gives ARCI the rights to the profits generated under the claimed mining lease.
 Monument denies any liability with respect to the ARCI Claim.
 The ARCI Suit had been struck out by the Shah Alam High Court on August 24, 2016.
 The Plaintiffs continues appealing the court decision.